 Conservative tastes should be your guide to discretion.
+Many of the patients will be elderly and may object to overt and trendy fashion.
 Hair must be worn up off the collar.
 All TATOOS must be covered up and not visible in the hospital or other clinical setting.

-Personal Appearance
+X. Personal Appearance

 - A. Good Personal Hygiene - B. Beard and/or moustache should be well groomed. - C. Hair should be kept neat.
 If hair exceeds shoulder length, it must be confined while in the clinical area to promote safety and prevent contamination. - D. Fingernails must be kept clean and trimmed to moderate length.
 Only clear fingernail polish is permitted.
 (False nails are not permitted) - 5.
-Jewelry is restricted for all students to a watch with a second hand, wedding rings.
+Jewelry is restricted for all students to a watch with a second hand, wedding rings, and one small pair of stud earrings in the ears only.
 No decorative necklaces, bracelets, program insignia, or other pins are allowed to be worn.
 Medic Alert jewelry may be worn if necessary.
-Medic Alert necklaces that can be tucked under the uniform are preferred. - E. The use of tobacco products (including smoke-less tobacco) while at clinical, lab, or classroom is strictly prohibited.
+Medic Alert necklaces that can be tucked under the uniform are preferred. - E. The use of tobacco products (including smoke-less tobacco) while at clinical is strictly prohibited.